tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 Faulty storage can not be fully encapsulated by the storage interface and requires consensus cooperation to resolve.
 Here's a useful counter-example.

 The primary accepts a request from the client, converts it to a prepare by assigning it a specific operation number and starts the replication procedure.
 During replication, the primary successfully appends the prepare to its local WAL but fails to broadcast it to other replicas.
 Now, for whatever reason, the primary restarts, the cluster switches to a different primary and the prepare gets corrupted in the original primary's WAL.
 As the request was prepared, the prepare should make it into the new view.
 But because there's only one copy of prepare in the cluster, and it got corrupted, it is impossible to execute this prepare.

 The key difficulty: _potentially_ committed prepares are not necessary replicated to a full replication quorum.
 As such their durability is reduced.
 Corruption of a potentially committed prepare requires special handling.
 The solution is to use the NACK protocol.

 During a view change, participating replicas can positively state that they _never_ accepted a particular prepare.
-If at least `4` out of `6` replicas NACK the prepare then it can be inferred that the prepare was never replicated fully and it can be safelydiscarded _even if it is corrupted_.
+If at least `4` out of `6` replicas NACK the prepare then it can be inferred that the prepare was never replicated fully and it can be safely discarded _even if it is corrupted_.

 ## Conclusion

 TigerBeetle is designed to deliver mission-critical safety and 1000x performance.
-Presently focused on financial transactions, it fundamentally solves the challenge of cost-efficienct OLTP at scale in a world and future becoming exponentially more transactional.
+Presently focused on financial transactions, it fundamentally solves the challenge of cost-efficiency OLTP at scale in a world and future becoming exponentially more transactional.

 ## References